p3root/signalr-qt/README.md

 Client
 ======

-After some long time tests, and stress tests it should be done. (hopefully :P)
+After some long time tests, and stress tests it should be done.

 Server